Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Celtics: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 8.5-point underdogs heading into a potentially-deciding Game 5 of the Eastern Conference Finals against the Boston Celtics at TD Garden on Thursday, starting at 8:30 PM ET on TNT.
-The Heat lead the series 3-1.
-The matchup has an over/under of 214.5.
+The Boston Celtics are 3.5-point favorites heading into a decisive Game 6 of the Eastern Conference Finals against the Miami Heat at FTX Arena on Saturday, starting at 8:30 PM ET on TNT.
+The Heat lead the series 3-2.
+The matchup's over/under is set at 209.5.

 Heat vs. Celtics Odds & Info